 - and many other relevance factors which depend on the expected enterprise search solution.

-The challenge then comes to the best factors combination, to maximize the chance of providing to the user the best search experience without knowing anything of his current query intent.
+The challenge then comes to the best factors combination.
+The aim is to maximize the chance of providing to the user the best search experience without knowing anything of his current query intent.

 About Search Relevance Measure and Optimization

 Relevance is not only complex but also a gray area.
-What is relevant to one person may not be relevant to another (think about the different interests of someone in Legal vs. someone in Research).
+What is relevant to one person may not be relevant to another.
 Queries can be phrased in many different ways, and the nuances of query formulation can bring about differences in results.
 Because of the subjectivity of users, the plurality of needs and expectations, and even the data being indexed, there is no such thing as an absolute value for it.

 Relevancy is hard to measure accurately and cannot be compared between different systems.
 Only the trend of your indicator(s) will help you understand if and when your system improves and when it does not.